 WDR enhanced: This function allows users to identify more image details with an extreme contrast from an object of interest with one shadowed side against a bright background, e.g., an entrance.
-You may select the Enable WDR enhanced checkbox, and then adjust the sensitivity (low, high) and the strength (low, medium, high) to reach the best image quality.
+You may select the Enable WDR enhanced checkbox, and then adjust the strength (low, medium, high) to reach the best image quality.